-The school year has almost come to an end, so before everyone runs away on holidays, why don’t you take five minutes to get a little something to thank a special teacher?
+The school year has almost come to an end, so before everyone is off to enjoy the summer holidays, why don’t you take five minutes to get a little something to thank a special teacher?
 Whether your child had some specific issues, or you improved as a student on a subject, or your kid simply adores his teacher this year – we have collected a few message ideas to help you write a positive and thoughtful message in your thank you teacher card.

 Messages from a Parent

 1. To a wonderful teacher – Thank you for everything, Miss Smith!

 2. Thank you for creating such a fun and positive learning environment for Thomas!